 c.
 Anticipate each pitch for patterns on each count.
 Try to predict each pitch.

 d.
 Be especially aware of the timing of the pitch and the pitchers motion.
 This is the next best position to being up to bat for observation of the pitcher.
 Again, take mental batting practice.
 Feel yourself hitting each pitch.

 e.
-Be ready to help base runners to score.
+Be ready to help base runners score.
 You are the home plate coach.
-Be in position to tell the runner whether to slide and where to slide.
+Be in position to tell the runner whether to slide or where to slide.
 Also, if the bat or catchers mask in the way of your guy trying to score, it’s your job to get it out of the way.

 f.
-On bunt plays be ready to let the batter know, if they charge too hard that he should slash.
+On bunt plays be ready to let the batter know that if they charge too hard he should slash.

 g.
 As soon as the play is over, be ready to take the sign.
 You are now at bat.